AndyMc3000/ci-ms3-pool-club/README.md

 With this in mind, please ind details below about the CPC sitemap, navigation, and security considerations.

 * ##### Sitemap #####
   * The structure of the website is outlined in the Sitemap.
 Click here to view the <a href="readme-assets/cpc-sitemap.png"><strong>Sitemap.</strong></a>

-* TO DO *

 * ##### Navigation & Security #####
   * The CPC website should also be designed to allow users to easily and securely navigate throughout the site.
 For example, the navigation bar should be fixed to the top of the page view so that it is always immediately accessible.
   * Buttons and links should be clearly visible and communicate their purpose in an unambiguous way.
- * Function pages should have 2 'Back' buttons situated at the top and bottom of the page view to allow for an easy back and forth between pages.
+  * User feature/function pages should have two 'Back' buttons situated at the top and bottom of the page view to allow for an easy back and forth between pages.
- * The site should not all users to access areas without privileges.
+  * The site should not allow users to access areas without access privileges.
 For example, a user should not be able to access another users Player Homepage or be able to edit another players account details.
 Or, A non-Admin should not be able to edit matches or access the Admin Homepage.
   * MongoDB Atlas access credentials should not be visible anywhere on the site.
   * A user should not be able to access another users password.
+  * Errors should be handled gracefully through exception handling functions, where an user is shown a site page when an error occurs as opposed to a generic browser-rendered error message.
+The error page should briefly explain the error and offer the user redirection back to the homepage.

 #### Data & Database Schema ####
-The CPC website should be designed to allow a user to create, read, update, and delete data intuitively and quickly.
+The CPC website should be designed to allow a user to Create, Read, Update, and Delete data intuitively and quickly.
 CPC will use a NoSql MongoDB Atlas database to store all data.
 The database will be called 'pool_club'.
-It will store data in four Collections named: 'user', 'league', and 'matches'.
-Each Collection will contain documents with unique 'id's, storing key:value pairs of relevant information.
-The user functions/actions on the CPC site will interact with and/or populate the documents with relevant values.
+It will store data in three Collections named: 'user', 'league', and 'matches'.
+Each Collection will contain documents with unique 'id's, and store key:value pairs of relevant information.
+The user features/functions on the CPC site will interact with and/or populate the database documents with relevant values.

- * The 'user' collection should store information relating to registered club members, or Players.
+ * The 'user' collection should store information relating to registered club members.
 The keys in this collection will be;
    * 'first_name', 'nickname', 'surname', 'email', 'telephone', 'password', 'admin', 'points' 'matches_played', 'matches_won', 'matches_lost', 'games_won', 'games_lost, and 'entered_leagues'. * Please note that some keys will store data for future features - please see the future features section below for more details about future relases.

- * The 'league' collection should store information relating to the current league (the current league is that which has an end date in the future but a start date in the past).
+ * The 'league' collection should store information relating to the current league.
 The keys in this collection will be;
    * 'name', 'description', 'start_date', 'end_date', and 'participating_players'. * Please note that some keys will store data for future features - please see the future features section below for more details about future relases.

  * The 'matches' collection should store information relating to individual matches played.
 The keys in the documents of this collection will be;
    * 'player_one', 'player_two', 'player_one_won', 'player_two_won', 'date', 'league', 'created_by', and 'referee'. * Please note that some keys will store data for future features - please see the future features section below for more details about future relases.

-* The Data Types for each value in the Collections can be seen in the Database Schema <a href="readme-assets/cpc-database-schema.md"><strong>Here.</strong></a>
+* The Data Types for each value in the Collections can be seen in the <a href="readme-assets/cpc-database-schema.md"><strong>Database Schema</strong></a>

 ### 4. The Skeleton Plane ###

 Following on from the tasks decided upon in the Structure Plane, the Skeleton Plane is defined as follows; "..
 The skeleton is designed to optimize the arrangement of these elements (such as the placement of buttons, tabs, photos's and blocks of text) for maximum effect and efficiency..".

-With this in mind I created the below wireframes, to detail the layout of the website pages and individual sections/containers etc. Due to the number of pages involved, I created multiple and split them into groups.
-I created 2 wireframes for the Homepage and the pages directly linked from the Homapgae.
-I created 2 wireframes for the Player Homepage and the pages directly linked from the Player Homepage.
-And I created 2 wireframes for the Admin Homepage and the pages directly linked from the Admin Homepage.
-Please click on the the links below to view these wireframes. * Please note that these wireframes include references to features not yet available.
+With this in mind I created the below wireframes, to detail the layout of the website pages and individual sections/containers etc. Due to the number of pages involved, I created multiple wireframes and split them into groups.
+I created two wireframes for the Homepage and the pages directly linked from the Homapgae.
+I also created two wireframes for the Player Homepage and the pages directly linked from the Player Homepage.
+And I created two wireframes for the Admin Homepage and the pages directly linked from the Admin Homepage.

+Please click on the the links below to view these wireframes. * Please note that these wireframes include references to sectionsfeatures which are not yet available on the live Heroku site.
+Please see the Future Features sectuin below for more details on future functionality.

 ##### Wireframes #####
 * Wireframes for the Homepage and related pages;
-1. <a href="readme-assets/cpc-homepage-and-linked-pages-wireframes-large.png"><strong>Homepage on Large Screen Devices</strong></a>
+  * <a href="readme-assets/cpc-homepage-and-linked-pages-wireframes-large.png"><strong>Homepage on Large Screen Devices</strong></a>
-1. <a href="readme-assets/cpc-homepage-and-related-pages-wireframes-mobile.png"><strong>Homepage on Mobile Devices</strong></a>
+  * <a href="readme-assets/cpc-homepage-and-related-pages-wireframes-mobile.png"><strong>Homepage on Mobile Devices</strong></a>

 * Wireframes for the Player Homepage and related pages;
-1. <a href="readme-assets/cpc-player-homepage-and-linked-pages-wireframes-large.png"><strong>Player Homepage on Large Screen Devices</strong></a>
+  * <a href="readme-assets/cpc-player-homepage-and-linked-pages-wireframes-large.png"><strong>Player Homepage on Large Screen Devices</strong></a>
-1. <a href="readme-assets/cpc-player-homepage-and-linked-pages-wireframes-mobile.png"><strong>Player Homepage on Mobile Devices</strong></a>
+  * <a href="readme-assets/cpc-player-homepage-and-linked-pages-wireframes-mobile.png"><strong>Player Homepage on Mobile Devices</strong></a>

 * Wireframes for the Admin Homepage and related pages;
-1. <a href="readme-assets/cpc-admin-homepage-and-linked-pages-wireframes-large.png"><strong>Admin Homepage on Large Screen Devices</strong></a>
+  * <a href="readme-assets/cpc-admin-homepage-and-linked-pages-wireframes-large.png"><strong>Admin Homepage on Large Screen Devices</strong></a>
-1. <a href="readme-assets/cpc-admin-homepage-and-linkeded-pages-wireframes-mobile.png"><strong>Admin Homepage on Mobile Devices</strong></a>
+  * <a href="readme-assets/cpc-admin-homepage-and-linkeded-pages-wireframes-mobile.png"><strong>Admin Homepage on Mobile Devices</strong></a>

 ### 5. The Surface Plane ###